-The generator is located in an enclosure in the aft bilge.
-The generator compartment is equipped with an automatic fire extinguisher system and an automatic engine shutdown system.
+The generator is located in an enclosure in the mechanical space in the aft bilge.
+The generator compartment (mechanical space) is equipped with an automatic fire extinguisher system and an automatic engine shutdown system.
 Refer to the Safety Equipment chapter.

-Generator Panel
+Generator Control Panel